Top 10 GRE Prep Myths - Know Facts and Strategy

 Myth 6: "Memorizing Word Lists is Sufficient for Verbal Success"

 As mentioned above, memorizing does not work as much as usage does.
 If you simply learn the words you may end up just knowing that these are the words but the correct usage shall always be a problem.
-We highly recommend that you check out our blog on developing vocabulary for GRE so that you are in a position to build your own ways and enhance your language skills too.
+We highly recommend that you check out our blog on developing vocabulary for the GRE so that you are in a position to build your own ways and enhance your language skills too.

 Supplementing word list memorization with contextual learning techniques